ashermancinelli/ashermancinelli.github.io/_posts/2021-10-24-Popular-Languages-1965.md

 APL was originally designed by Ken Iverson in 1957 as a mathematical notation to be used on blackboards[[ref](#ref_hist_apl_computer_history)].
 Kev Iverson was hired by IBM in 1960 to further develop the notation, at that point still just a mathematical notation and not a programming language.
+Iverson's paper *A Programming Language* was published in 1962, and would be the basis for naming the language *APL*.
-Finally in 1966 the IBM released APL\360 written in a bit under 40,000 lines of Basic Assembly Language 360, called APL after Iverson's famous paper *A Programming Language*.
+Finally in 1966 the IBM released APL\360 written in a bit under 40,000 lines of Basic Assembly Language 360.

 Just before leaving IBM, in 1979 Iverson gave his famous *ACM Turing Award Lecture* titled *Notation as a tool of Thought* where he builds up algorithm intuition in the reader using the APL language[[ref](#ref_ntot)].
 In 1980, Iverson left IBM for I. P. Sharp Associates where he developed SHARP APL [[ref](#ref_wiki_iverson)].
-It was just after this in 1981 that Dyalog APL was born, potentially the most popular APL implementation today and a significant force in the APL community[[ref](#ref_hist_dyalog)].
+It was just after this in 1981 that Dyalog APL was born, potentially the most popular APL implementation tothis day and a significant force in the APL community[[ref](#ref_hist_dyalog)].
 Ken Iverson moved on from IPSharp in 1990 to JSoftware to write the J programming language along with Roger Hui, a colleague from I.P.
 SHARP, who sadly passed away earlier this month (October 2021).

 This solution was given to me by [Ad&aacute;m Brudzewsky](https://aplwiki.com/wiki/Ad%C3%A1m_Brudzewsky) on the APL Farm discord server ([more information on the discord here](https://mlochbaum.github.io/BQN/index.html#where-can-i-find-bqn-users) and [also here](https://aplwiki.com/wiki/Forums)).
-This runs on APL\360 thanks to <a href="http://web.archive.org/web/20201111235017/http://members.aon.at/nkehrer/ibm_5110/emu5110.html" target="_blank">an IBM 5110 emulator with support for BASIC and APL (how cool is this!!!)</a>
+This runs on APL\360 thanks to <a href="http://web.archive.org/web/20201111235017/http://members.aon.at/nkehrer/ibm_5110/emu5110.html" target="_blank">an IBM 5110 emulator (how cool is this!!!)</a>
 I used <a href="http://www.bitsavers.org/pdf/ibm/apl/APL_360_Users_Manual_Aug68.pdf" target="_blank">this IBM APL\360 User's Manual</a> to play around with Ad&aacute;m's solution in the emulator.

 *NOTE: These solutions use base 1 indices*